miftakhuljs/Debiasing-Criminal-News-Indonesia/README.md

 ---
 Contributions are welcome!
 Please fork this repository and submit a pull request with your improvements or suggestions.

-Feel free to raise any issues or questions in the Issues section of this repository!
+Feel free to raise any issues or questions in the Issues section of this repository or [email](janah1448@gmail.com) me